Views and Trees FAQ

 The most effective strategy is not a legal one.
 Plain neighborly charm and an open discussion about your concerns generally work best.
-Neighbors may be willing to plant different types of trees that may not block your view or will agree to trim the trees to keep them at a height that is less disruptive of your view.
+Neighbors may be willing to plant different types of trees that may not block your view.
+They might also agree to trim the trees to keep them at a height that is less disruptive to your view.

-If the tree is too close to power lines or streets, there are laws and utility easements that require the tree pruning or removal, tree removal is fairly rare.
+If the tree is too close to power lines or streets, there are laws and utility easements that require the tree pruning or removal.
+Total tree removal is fairly rare.

 Private Nuisance Laws

-Zoning laws that limit the height or placement of structures, fences, or other features on a homeowner's property may be of some help as well, though most zoning laws cover structures and not trees.
+Zoning laws that limit the height or placement of structures, fences, or other features on a homeowner's property may be of some help as well.
+However, most zoning laws cover structures and not trees.

-Being part of a homeowners' association (HOA) is helpful in a dispute over trees and views.
+Being part of a homeowners' association (HOA) may be helpful in a dispute over trees and views.
 The HOA generally requires homeowners of the subdivision to sign a contract before the purchase of a home that details rules by which all owners must abide.
-This contract (called a Covenants, Conditions, and Restrictions, or CCR) is a legally binding document.
+This contract, called a Covenant, Conditions, and Restrictions, or CCR, is a legally binding document.
 Thus, you can sue if a homeowner violates the CCR.

-HOAs may place pressure on owners to abide by the CCR.
-But if there is a neighbor dispute which arises from grey areas of the contract, the HOA is not obligated to sue.
-This is also true of neighbor disagreements stemming from conflict over the interpretation of the agreement that requires court action, the HOA is not obligated to sue.
+HOAs may place pressure on owners to abide by the CCR, but if there is a neighbor dispute that arises from grey areas of the contract, the HOA is not obligated to sue.
+This is also true of neighbor disagreements stemming from conflict over the interpretation of the agreement that requires court action.

 Before purchasing a property, you should:

-- Investigate whether the city has obstruction of view ordinances, as well as their relative strength;
+- Investigate whether the city has obstruction-of-view ordinances

-- Check whether the property has the right to unobstructed views over the neighboring property (known as a view easement); and
+- Check whether the property has the right to unobstructed views over the neighboring property, known as a view easement

-- If applicable, see what rules concerning views are contained in the homeowners' association's CCR.
+- If applicable, see what rules concerning views are contained in the HOA's CCR

-If you already expect a problem with a view, discuss it with the neighbor (tree owner) before you purchase the land to see their willingness to trimming or even removing the tree.
+If you already expect a problem with a view, try discussing it with the neighbor before you purchase the land to see their willingness to trim or even remove the tree.